 Noble Impact was founded in June 2013, with the mission to provide all students with a relevant and purpose-driven education.

-Today, our team is growing faster than ever and serves more than 500 students through our portfolio of content and experiences.
+Today, our team is growing faster than ever and serves more than 1,000 students through our classroom experiences and community events.

 Eric J. WilsonChief Executive Officer

 — Bob Marley

 — John Dewey

 c/o Little Rock Tech Park